 The view from our upstairs workshop space

-In My Home Studio
+Home Farm Studio

 My home studio is situated in our cottage on a sugar cane farm in Alloway, in the Wide Bay Region of Queensland.
 I have surrounded our home with beautiful forest like gardens.
 If I could I would spend most of my time outdoors, but I am sensitive to heat and struggle in our hot, humid summers.